WebAssembly/spec/md-proto/WebAssembly.md

 For more information, see the [Validation section](#validation).

-A WebAssembly module can be [*instantiated*] to produce a WebAssembly instance, which contains all the data structures required by the module's code.
-Instances can include [linear memory](#memory-section) to serve the purpose of an address space for program data.
+A WebAssembly module can be [*instantiated*] to produce a WebAssembly instance, which contains all the data structures required by the module's code for execution.
+Instances can include [linear memory](#memory-section), which can serve the purpose of an address space for program data.
 For security and determinism, linear memory is *sandboxed*, and the other data structures in an instance, including the call stack, are allocated outside of linear memory so that they cannot be corrupted by errant linear memory accesses.
 An instance can then be executed, either by execution of its [start function](#start-section) or by calls to its exported functions.

 Along with the other contents, each function contains a sequence of *instructions*.
 WebAssembly instructions conceptually communicate with each